Sunak not ruling out coalitions despite accusing Starmer of ‘plotting’ pacts

 “The Prime Minister is fully committed to and focused on delivering his five priorities and that’s what we’re going to do to get a Conservative majority.”

-She denied Mr Sunak was being hypocritical by targeting Labour when the Tories have been in coalition with the Lib Dems and entered a pact with the DUP during the last 13 years.
+She denied Mr Sunak is being hypocritical by targeting Labour when the Tories have been in coalition with the Lib Dems and entered a pact with the DUP during the last 13 years.

-The attacks on Labour came after the Tories were punished by voters in last week’s local elections, with the party losing nearly 1,000 councillors.
+The attacks on Labour came after the Conservatives were punished by voters in last week’s local elections, with the party losing nearly 1,000 councillors.

 Labour made large gains but some projections cast doubt on whether Sir Keir is in a position to say he is on course for a majority after the next general election, expected next year.

+Shadow Scotland secretary Ian Murray said: “Rishi Sunak’s refusal to rule out a grubby deal with the SNP is a sign of his desperation to cling to power.

+“Under Keir Starmer and Anas Sarwar’s leadership, Labour has said repeatedly we wouldn’t do any deal with those who want to break up our country.
+The Tories must now urgently follow Labour’s example.”

-On Tuesday, the Labour leader repeatedly declined to rule out doing a deal with the Lib Dems in the future after they performed strongly in the locals.
+On Tuesday, the Labour leader repeatedly declined to rule out doing a deal with the Lib Dems in the future after they performed strongly in the local polls.

-He insisted he is “going for an outright majority” but declined to answer “hypotheticals” went asked about doing a deal with Sir Ed Davey’s party.
+He insisted he is “going for an outright majority” but declined to answer “hypotheticals” when asked about doing a deal with Sir Ed Davey’s party.

 However, Sir Keir said he is “absolutely clear there are no terms in which we will do a deal with the SNP” because there is a “fundamental difference” between Labour and the Scottish nationalists.